eclipse-tractusx/tractusx-edc/docs/samples/example-dataspace/README.md

 Vault, PostgreSQL) and a DAPS instance that both share.

-We've tested this setup with [KinD](https://kind.sigs.k8s.io/), but other runtimes such as [Minikube](https://minikube.sigs.k8s.io/docs/start/) may work as well, but we haven't tested them.
+We've tested this setup with [KinD](https://kind.sigs.k8s.io/), but other runtimes such as [Minikube](https://minikube.sigs.k8s.io/docs/start/) may work as well, we just haven't tested them.

 Furthermore, this guide assumes: